I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_bitmapinfoheader.md

 ## Members

-`biBitCount`

-Specifies the color bits per pixel.
-For example, 1, 4, 8, or 24.

-`biClrImportant`
+`biSize`

-Specifies the number of important colors in the image.
+Specifies the size of the structure in bytes.

-`biClrUsed`
+`biWidth`

-Specifies the number of colors used in the image.
+Specifies the width of the bitmap in pixels.

-`biCompression`

-Specifies the compression scheme.

 `biHeight`